Beam-powered propulsion: Non-spacecraft applications

 In 1964 William C. Brown demonstrated a miniature helicopter equipped with a combination antenna and rectifier device called a rectenna.
 The rectenna converted microwave power into electricity, allowing the helicopter to fly.

 In 2002 a Japanese group propelled a tiny aluminium airplane by using a laser to vaporize a water droplet clinging to it, and in 2003 NASA researchers flew an 11-ounce (312 g) model airplane with a propeller powered with solar panels illuminated by a laser.
 It is possible that such beam-powered propulsion could be useful for long-duration high altitude uncrewed aircraft or balloons, perhaps designed to serve – like satellites do today – as communication relays, science platforms, or surveillance platforms.

 A "laser broom" has been proposed to sweep space debris from Earth orbit.
 This is another proposed use of beam-powered propulsion, used on objects not designed to be propelled by it, for example, small pieces of scrap knocked off ("spalled") satellites.
 The technique works since the laser power ablates one side of the object, giving an impulse that changes the eccentricity of the object's orbit.
 The orbit would then intersect the atmosphere and burn up.

+An interesting system using matched pulsed UV-C diodes and a VUV emitting tube (likely quartz backfilled with argon / deuterium and energized with HV) to modify the ion wind near the surface of an emitter wire powered by beamed energy to a lightweight polymer solar panel may be a useful workaround.
+A hybrid of 2003 NASA model aircraft and other advances notably the recent self sustained ion glider demonstrated by MIT, and at altitude atmospheric absorption reduces allowing an orbital satellite to 'take over' power thus permitting the device to enter LEO.
+An additional variant is to add the mass and solar panels of each 'uplifted' satellite to the main system using magnetic fixings as a way to build an orbital power plant with lower costs.